 Alt 3 is justified as representing the “market reality” that IEEE 802.11ax is being specified to use dual thresholds

-Alt 3 is adopted on the understanding that further scientific evaluations of coexistence will be undertaken to better inform future revisions of EN 301 893
+Alt 3 is adopted on the understanding that further scientific evaluations of coexistence will be undertaken to better inform future revisions of EN 301 893.

 The 802.11 WG thanks ETSI BRAN for its efforts in ensuring that there is good balance between fair coexistence between all technologies operating in the 5GHz band and efficient use of the band.
 We look forward to hearing the result of your deliberations on this matter.